 * COLOURING YOUR ICING: The best way to colour your icing, hands down, is gel dye.
 Popular brands include Wilton, Pro Gel (by Rainbow Dust), Chef Master, and AmeriColor - my personal favourite is Chef Master and AmeriColor - their gel colours are very concentrated and a little goes a long way.
 Powdered pigments are becoming increasingly popular, such as The Sugar Art Master Elite brand.

 * SPRINKLES AND DECORATIONS: Always look for keywords on your sprinkles and other decorations - quite often they will say things like "non-toxic", but there are times where decorations and sprinkles are just for looks - it'll often say this on the container.
 Either don't add these to your cookies for decoration, or make sure that people know that they are for show only.
 Only use "edible" decorations on your cookies if you intend for them to be consumed.
 When in doubt, don't add them to your cookie at all, and always make sure to read labels.
+Each country has their own laws on what is "edible" and what isn't.

 Decorating Materials: The Basics